edoakes/ray-graph/README.md

 First, Ray tasks are submitted individually and executed eagerly.
 In contrast, the above scheduling policies operate over *groups* of tasks and depend on placement information about past task groups.
 In order to implement the above scheduling policy without any changes to the API, the Ray scheduler would have to buffer placement decisions about individual tasks.
-This could produce high task overhead and determining the optimal time for the buffer to be flushed would be difficult.
+This could produce high per-task overhead and it would be difficult for the schedluer to automatically determine the optimal time for the buffer to be flushed.

 Second, actors in Ray cannot be moved once they have been placed.
 This is because actors have state and therefore cannot be easily moved to a different process or node.